trueblue-social/trueblue-social-product-detection-rules/README.md

-# TrueBlue Product Detection Rules
+# TrueBlue Social Product Detection Rules

 A modular, extensible system for detecting and extracting product information from e-commerce websites.
 This repository contains rule definitions that power the TrueBlue Product Detector browser extension.